International Advisory Board

-As well as leading Griffith’s internationalisation activities, Professor Todd is currently President of APAIE (Asia Pacific Association of International Education), an appointed member of the Queensland Government’s International Education and Training Advisory Group (IETAG) and a member of both the Universities Australia and Innovative Research Universities (IRU) International Committees, as well as being on the boards of Study Gold Coast and the International Education Association of Australia (IEAA), the M Square Media advisory board and a Director of the Foundation for Asia Japan Studies.
+As well as leading Griffith’s internationalization activities, Professor Todd is currently president of APAIE (Asia Pacific Association of International Education), an appointed member of the Queensland Government’s International Education and Training Advisory Group (IETAG) and a member of both the Universities Australia and Innovative Research Universities (IRU) International Committees, as well as being on the boards of Study Gold Coast and the International Education Association of Australia (IEAA), the M Square Media advisory board and a director of the Foundation for Asia Japan Studies.
 She also serves as a member of the Association for Commonwealth Universities (ACU) International Steering Group.

 VICE PRESIDENT SALES AND MARKETING AT GUARD.ME INTERNATIONAL INSURANCE

-As the Vice President Sales and Marketing, he has worked with the executive team to manage consistent growth – doubling the size of guard.me every three years since 2006.
+As the Vice President for Sales and Marketing, Clark has worked with the executive team to manage consistent growth – doubling the size of guard.me every three years since 2006.
 At York University, he moved from Student Affairs into international student services early in his career and remained there for most of his time with the University.
-As the Associate Director of York International he oversaw the consolidation and reorganization of many of the day to day supports for international students and guided the growth of the department from a lone employee to a robust student-centered service facility supporting incoming international students as well as domestic students undertaking a study abroad experience while at York.
-When not travelling the world on behalf of guard.me International Insurance, Clark looks for opportunities to sail in various locations around the globe and enjoys time with his family.
+As the Associate Director of York International, he oversaw the consolidation and reorganization of many of the day-to-day supports for international students and guided the growth of the department from a lone employee to a robust student-centered service facility supporting incoming international students as well as domestic students undertaking a study abroad experience while at York.
+When not traveling the world on behalf of guard.me International Insurance, Clark looks for opportunities to sail in various locations around the globe and enjoys time with his family.